Akorex/Web-Dev/README.md

-This folder contains my work with Web Development using the JavaScript Stack - MongoDB, Express and Node JS and also with TypeScript.
+This repository contains my work with Web Development using the JavaScript Stack - MongoDB, Express and Node JS and also with TypeScript.

 ## Model Playground